bit-ml/bit-ml/content/collections/posts/bgv_scheme2023.md

 - *Task*: The client wants to retrieve a query **without** the database provider learning the query.
 - *Solution*: Using homomorphic encryption the client can encrypt the index of the record and then the database can use this encrypted index to fetch (the comparison operation can be done using FHE) and return the encrypted result to the client.
 Finally, the client can decrypt the record.

+**3. Private set intersection**
+- A client and a server each has a set of elements.
+The client wants to know which elements from its set are in the server's set.
+- *Task*: The client wants to find out the intersection of its elements and the server's, without the server learning anything about the client's elements and vice versa.
+- *Solution (Very simplified)*: They translate the comparison operation into a subtraction ($x = y \Rightarrow x - y = 0$).
+The client encrypts its elements and sends them to the server.
+Then, the server evalutes these subtractions homomorphically.
+Because the result of the subtraction is an encrypted result, the server learns nothing.
+Then the server sends the comparison results back and the client decrypts the results.
+We have a longer, more in-depth blogpost about it [here](https://bit-ml.github.io/blog/post/private-set-intersection-an-implementation-in-python/).
+Happy reading!
+- Examples: Client: user contacts, Server: whatsapp contacts; Client: own passwords, Server: database with breached passwords.

 *Intuition*
 - A user has an arithmetic function $f$ and some inputs $(m_1, ... m_n)$.